DevCycleHQ/java-server-sdk/OpenFeature.md

-# OpenFeature DevCycle Java Provider
+# DevCycle Java SDK OpenFeature Provider

-This library provides a Java implementation of the [OpenFeature](https://openfeature.dev/) Provider interface for DevCycle.
+This SDK provides a Java implementation of the [OpenFeature](https://openfeature.dev/) Provider interface.

 ## Example App

-See the [example app](src/examples/java/com/devcycle/examples/OpenFeatureExample.java) for a working example of the OpenFeature DevCycle Java Provider.
+See the [example app](src/examples/java/com/devcycle/examples/OpenFeatureExample.java) for a working example of the DevCycle Java SDK OpenFeature Provider.

 ## Usage

+Start by creating the appropriate DevCycle SDK client (`DevCycleLocalClient` or `DevCycleCloudClient`).

 See our [Java Cloud Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-cloud) and [Java Local Bucketing SDK](https://docs.devcycle.com/sdk/server-side-sdks/java-local) documentation for more information on how to configure the SDK.

-Start by creating the appropriate DevCycle SDK client (`DevCycleLocalClient` or `DevCycleCloudClient`).

 Once the DevCycle client is configured, pass it to a new `DevCycleProvider` instance and set it as the provider for OpenFeature.

+Once the DevCycle client is configured, call the `getOpenFeatureProvider()` function to obtain the OpenFeature provider.

 ```java
 // Initialize DevCycle Client